mariuszskon/chipbox/README.md

 ## ROMs

-For your convenience, a large pack of ROMs sourced from [mir3z/chip8-emu](https://github.com/mir3z/chip8-emu) (who in turn got it from the now defunct [chip8.com](http://chip8.com/)) has been included.
+For your convenience, a large pack of ROMs sourced from [mir3z/chip8-emu](https://github.com/mir3z/chip8-emu) (who in turn got it from the now defunct [chip8.com](http://chip8.com/)) has been included in the source repository.
 The `roms.json` file provides metadata for the ROMs, such as their author, and possibly instructions for use.

 You can grab just the ROMs (without chipbox) from [here](https://github.com/mariuszskon/chipbox/releases/tag/roms).